Pistol Recoil Springs: The Ultimate Guide Home / Pistol Anatomy / Recoil Spring

 See it in action.
 A weak spring on the left, and a heavy spring on the right:

-On the left, the pistol has plenty of time to cycle a new round - reliable, but takes longer to return to target.
-On the right, the pistol cycles and returns to target faster, but could jam if the shooter's grip or ammo isn't perfect.
+On the left, the pistol has plenty of time to cycle a new round.
+It's reliable, but takes longer to return to target.
+On the right, the pistol cycles and returns to target faster, but risks jamming.
 A better spring load for that pistol would be 13-14 lb.

 See this video for more details: